|

 designs wings for dancers worldwide.
 Her wings are featured in BELLY

-DANCE SUPERSTARS.
+presentation.
 Her company, "Wings of Ayshe", emphasizes

 designing high quality wings of unusual fabrics and textures.